 I believe that advanced Integrated Business Planning (IBP) solution frameworks, by providing the ability to interact with operating and execution environments on a continual basis, are the key to solving these problems.

 Under the old technology paradigm, the systems and thus the processes were burdened with significant information latency at various nodes upstream in the supply chain.
 Thus there really weren’t any measures put in place related to real time demand and supply responsiveness other than flexibility related to volumetric shifts.
 Given that information latency, there weren’t any financial measures put in place that projected financial performance based on current process performance.
 It makes sense; why would anyone risk taking action on projected financial performance when the base operating data driving the projection is probably 3 weeks old?

 However under our new IBP paradigm, the technology platform and processes are real time responsive and the underlying enterprise social graph/supply network is representative of the actual trading environment, including the business rules, processes, policies and contracts in force between trading partners.
 For example in transportation , users can now access logistics visibility that shows all their company’s inventory around the world which is in motion so they can quickly see where shipments are and if they are late, drill down by carrier or customer to address problems as they arise.

-To read more about this subject, I suggest you read the new whitepaper, Supply Chain’s New World Order”, where I also discuss the cloud, S&OP, and why a holistic approach is needed for supply chain management.
+To read more about this subject, I suggest you read the new whitepaper, Integrated Business Planning & Execution, where I also discuss the cloud, S&OP, and why a holistic approach is needed for supply chain management.